trezor/trezor-firmware/README.md

 The storage authentication key (SAK) will be used to generate a storage authentication tag (SAT) for the list of all (APP, KEY) values of protected entries (1 ≤ APP ≤ 127) that have been set in the storage.
 The SAT will be checked during every get operation.
 When a new protected entry is added to the storage or when a protected entry is deleted from the storage, the value of the SAT will be updated.
 The value of the SAT is defined as the first 16 bytes of

-`HMAC-SHA-256(SAK, ⨁i HMAC-SHA-256(SAK, KEYi || APPi))`
+`HMAC-SHA-256(SAK, ⨁i HMAC-SHA-256(SAK, KEY_i || APP_i))`

-where `⨁` denotes the n-ary bitwise XOR operation and KEYi || APPi is a two-byte encoding of the value of the i-th (APP, KEY) such that 1 ≤ APP ≤ 127.
+where `⨁` denotes the n-ary bitwise XOR operation and KEY_i || APP_i is a two-byte encoding of the value of the *i*-th (APP, KEY) such that 1 ≤ APP ≤ 127.

 ## Design rationale

 - The purpose of the PBKDF2 function is to thwart brute-force attacks in case the attacker is able to circumvent the PIN entry counter mechanism but does not have full access to the contents of the flash storage of the device, e.g. fault injection attacks.
 For an attacker that would be able to read the flash storage and obtain the salt, the PBKDF2 with 20000 iterations and a 4- to 9-digit PIN would not pose an obstacle.

-- The reason why we propose to use a separate data encryption key rather than using the output of PBKDF2 directly to encrypt the sensitive entries is so that when the user decides to change their PIN, only the EDEK needs to be reencrypted, but the remaining entries do not need to be updated.
+- The reason why we use a separate data encryption key rather than using the output of PBKDF2 directly to encrypt the sensitive entries is so that when the user decides to change their PIN, only the EDEK needs to be reencrypted, but the remaining entries do not need to be updated.

-- We propose to use ChaCha20 for encryption, because as a stream cipher it has no padding overhead and its implementation is readily available in trezor-crypto.
+- We se ChaCha20 for encryption, because as a stream cipher it has no padding overhead and its implementation is readily available in trezor-crypto.
 A possible alternative to using ChaCha20Poly1305 for DEK encryption is to use AES-CTR with HMAC in an encrypt-then-MAC scheme.
 A possible alternative to using ChaCha20 for encryption of other data entries is to use AES-XTS (XEX-based tweaked-codebook mode with ciphertext stealing), which was designed specifically for disk-encryption.
 The APP || KEY value would be used as the tweak.
   - Advantages of AES-XTS:
     - Does not require an initialization vector.
     - Ensures better diffusion than a stream cipher, which eliminates the above concerns about malleability and fault injection attacks.
   - Disadvantages of AES-XTS:
     - Not implemented in trezor-crypto.
     - Requires two keys of length at least 128 bits.

 - A 32-bit PVC would be sufficient to verify the PIN value, since there would be less than a 1 in 4 chance that there exists a false PIN, which has the same PVC as the correct PIN.
 Nevertheless, we decided to go with a 64-bit PVC to achieve a larger security margin.
 The chance that there exists a false PIN, which has the same PVC as the correct PIN, then drops below 1 in 10^10.
 The existence of a false PIN does not appear to pose a security weakness, since the false PIN cannot be used to decrypt the protected entries.

 - Instead of using separate IVs for each entry we considered using a single IV for the entire sector.
 Upon sector compaction a new IV would have to be generated and the encrypted data would have to be reencrypted under the new IV.
 A possible issue with this approach is that compaction cannot happen without the DEK, i.e. generally data could not be written to the flash storage without knowing the PIN.
 This property might not always be desirable.

 ## New measures for PIN entry counter protection

-Our current implementation of the PIN entry counter is vulnerable to fault injection attacks.
+The former implementation of the PIN entry counter was vulnerable to fault injection attacks.

-Under the current implementation the PIN counter storage entry consists of 32 words initialized to 0xFFFFFFFF.
-The first non-zero word in this area is the current PIN failure counter.
-Before verifying the PIN the lowest bit with value 1 is set to 0, i.e. a value of FFFFFFFC indicates two PIN entries.
-Upon successful PIN entry, the word is set to 0x00000000, indicating that the next word is the PIN failure counter.
-Allegedly, by manipulating the voltage on the USB input an attacker can convince the device to read the PIN entry counter as 0xFFFFFFFF even if some of the bits have been set to 0.
+Under the former implementation the PIN counter storage entry consisted of 32 words initialized to 0xFFFFFFFF.
+The first non-zero word in this area was the current PIN failure counter.
+Before verifying the PIN the lowest bit with value 1 was set to 0, i.e. a value of FFFFFFFC indicated two PIN entries.
+Upon successful PIN entry, the word was set to 0x00000000, indicating that the next word was the PIN failure counter.
+Allegedly, by manipulating the voltage on the USB input an attacker could convince the device to read the PIN entry counter as 0xFFFFFFFF even if some of the bits had been set to 0.

 ### Design goals